Big Island volcanic eruptionPosted on Jun 25, 2018 in Current Issues and Advisories

 Threat from volcanic activity.
 This volcanic activity continues to affect eastern portions of the Big Island.
-As of June 18, a total of 533 homes have been destroyed by lava and nearly 10 square miles have been impacted.
+As of August 1, more than 700 homes have been destroyed by lava and nearly 14 square miles have been impacted.
 The U.S. Geological Survey warns that there likely be stream-induced explosive eruptions at the Halemaumau Crater in the coming weeks, and most of Hawaii Volcanoes National Park is closed until further notice due to the threat (the park’s Kahuku Unit is the only portion that remains open).

 On the morning of May 29, highway 132 was shut down from Lava Tree State Park to Four Corners due to a fast moving lava flow approaching the highway.
 Everyone is advised to avoid the area.
 Due to lava flows, highway 137 is closed between Kamaili Road and Pohoiki Road.
 Kapoho and Kalapana Roads are open to residents only with identification.
 All persons are asked to evacuate and stay out of the area.